claustromaniac/poop/README.md

 1. The `Origin` header is removed from it.
 2. Since there is no `Origin` header, the server's response most likely does not include an `Access-Control-Allow-Origin` header either, which would normally cause it to fail.
 To prevent that, this extension injects an `Access-Control-Allow-Origin: *` header into that specific response.

-### 🔵 Is this *safe*?

-Yes.
-At worst it will break website functionality, but there are various built-in ways to circumvent that.

 ### 🔵 How exactly does the relaxed mode work?

 In relaxed mode, a request is excluded automatically when it fulfills any of the following conditions:
 - it includes cookies.
 - it includes an `Authorization` header.
 - it includes the `username`, `password`, `query` or `hash` portions of the URL. `scheme://username:password@hostname:port/path/?query#hash`

+### 🔵 What about preflight requests?

+Preflight requests use the `OPTIONS` method instead of the `GET` method.

+Up to version `1.2.1`, the extension was outright ignoring all non-`GET` requests, including those.
+However, Since `1.3.0` the extension also alters preflight requests, but **only when it knows that the actual request(s) will use the `GET` method**.
+It does this by reading the `Access-Control-Request-Method` header in the preflight request.
+If it is found and the value is `GET`, the preflight request itself is altered too, otherwise it is ignored just like before `1.3.0`.

+### 🔵 Is this extension *safe*?

+Yes.
+At worst it will break website functionality, but there are various built-in ways to circumvent that.

 ### 🔵 Why P.O.O.P.?